 Refusing to pick up dog waste is a punishable offence.

-- fixed penalty of £50 is imposed on anyone not cleaning up after their dog with a further penalty of £1,000 if the fine is not paid - follow the link to find instructions on how to pay a fixed penalty notice
+- fixed penalty of £100 is imposed on anyone not cleaning up after their dog with up to a further penalty of £1,000 if the fine is not paid - follow the link for information about fixed penalty notices.

 - offenders who refuse to pay or are uncooperative may be taken to court

 - land covered by the Public Space Protection Order Dog Fouling and Control this order covers all land that the public have reasonable access to.
 Further information is available at PSPO Dogs